dotnet/dotNext/docs/features/threading/correl.md

 * Start waiting for the signal (event) with the specified identifier
 * Signal that the suspended caller from the first step can be resumed

 Each event must be represented by some unique identifier used as a key.
-This is necessary to correlate invocation of `WaitAsync` and `TryPulse` methods.
+This is necessary to correlate invocation of `WaitAsync` and `Pulse` methods.

 ```csharp
 using DotNext.Threading;